cisco-open/network-sketcher/README.md

 # Network Sketcher
-Network Sketcher that helps make network design and configuration management faster, more accurate, and easier.
-Simply create a rough sketch first, and the system will automatically generate L1L2L3 network diagrams and management tables.
-Since the network components are consolidated in one master file, updating the management table (device file) automatically updates all related network diagrams and management tables as well.
+**Network Skechers makes network design and configuration management faster, more accurate, and easier.
+Simply create your first rough sketch and it will automatically generate L1L2L3 network diagrams and management tables.
+Network components are integrated into one master file, so when you update the management table (device file), all related network diagrams and management tables are automatically updated as well.**
 ![image](https://github.com/cisco-open/network-sketcher/assets/13013736/240ddee0-823d-472f-87d4-8ae7eb1fff7d)

 # DEMO